 ABOUT

-This is the first of three new homes completed by award-winning luxury homebuilder Tuscany Construction Group.
+Discover one of our newly-built, custom homes by award-winning luxury homebuilder Tuscany Construction Group.

 This is the first of three new homes by award-winning luxury homebuilder Tuscany Construction Group here at Carson and Georgetown.
 With exquisite finishes throughout, crown molding, custom paneling, and site-finished white oak floors, this home has a beautiful blend of traditional character and modern amenities.
 A bright open floor plan offers enhanced living with a designer kitchen, scullery, and accordion doors that open to the covered porch with a fireplace.
 Luxurious primary suite, extensive walk-in closet with custom cabinetry, and a spa-like bath with dual sinks, soaking tub, and gorgeous shower.
 A rec room on the third floor serves as the perfect space for a playroom, gym, or office, with wet bar.
 Additional unfinished walk-in attic has already been roughed in, framed, and prepped for sheetrock, as well as plumbing rough in for a bathroom.
 Walk to Five Points, Ironworks, and all the breweries and coffee shops in the neighborhood.
 Moments from downtown Raleigh.
 This home is complete and ready for you to call home!